The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Introduction

 \section{Introduction}

 There are over 7,000 languages in the world, and such languages are rather diverse in terms of their typological features.
 At the same time, despite the overall diversity there are many similarities between languages, suggesting the possibility of universal properties that guide language evolution.
-These diversities and similarities have been identified and categorized in various ways by a variety of databases, most notably WALS (\citealt{Dryer:2013ab}),\footnote{https://wals.info/} Grambank \citep{Skirgard:2023ab},\footnote{https://grambank.clld.org/} Autotyp \citep{Bickel:2023aa},\footnote{https://github.com/autotyp/autotyp-data} Glottolog (\citealt{Hammarstrom:2024aa}),\footnote{https://www.glottolog.org} and Lexibank (\citealt{List:2022aa}).\footnote{https://lexibank.clld.org/} There are also collections of corpora that are expansive in their coverage of individual or groups of languages yet focused on particular genres or domains (CHILDES,\footnote{https://childes.talkbank.org/} Brown, etc; and see the extensive corpora available via the CLARIN\footnote{https://www.clarin.eu/resource-families} project).
-The former tend to provide information \emph{about} languages, while the latter tend to provide actual language \emph{data} in various forms.
-The issue with the former is often lack of coverage for particular features for all languages in the dataset, whereas the latter typically suffer from insufficient annotation (many, for example, are monolingual or bilingual only) and lack linguistic coverage.
-Both kinds of datasets have a particular kind of value, but do not go far enough to address the concerns of linguistic diversity (i.e. \citealt{Benitez-Burraco:2025aa}) and gradience (i.e. \citealt{Levshina:2023aa}) needed to expand our understanding of (cross-)linguistic processes.
+These diversities and similarities have been identified and categorized in various ways by a variety of databases, most notably WALS \cite{Dryer:2013ab}, Grambank \cite{Skirgard:2023ab}, AUTOTYP \cite{Bickel:2023aa}, Glottolog \cite{Hammarstrom:2024aa}, and Lexibank \cite{List:2022aa}.\footnote{See http://wals.info ; http://grambank.clld.org ; http://github.com/autotyp/autotyp-data ; http://www.glottolog.org ; http://lexibank.clld.org} There are also collections of corpora that are expansive in their coverage of individual or groups of languages yet focused on particular genres or domains (CHILDES, Brown, etc; and see the extensive corpora available via the CLARIN project).\footnote{See http://childes.talkbank.org ; http://www.clarin.eu/resource-families} The former tend to provide information \emph{about} languages, while the latter tend to provide actual language \emph{data} in various forms.
+The issue with the former is often lack of coverage for particular features for all languages in the dataset, whereas the latter typically suffer from insufficient annotation and lack linguistic coverage.
+Both kinds of datasets have a particular kind of value, but do not go far enough to address the concerns of linguistic diversity (i.e. \cite{Benitez-Burraco:2025aa}) and gradience (i.e. \cite{Levshina:2023ab}) needed to expand our understanding of (cross-)linguistic processes.